kathsucurry/kathsucurry.github.io/_posts/2025-10-14-reduction_sum_part1.markdown

 Compared to the 8 time steps in the sequential approach, it now only requires 3 time steps: 4 sum operations in the first step, 2 sum operations in the second step, and one final sum operation in the third step.

 Note that here, we assume sufficient resources to perform all 4 sum operations simultaneously.
 In practice, however, often the data is so large that we need to break the computations into multiple batches, with each batch handled by a separate thread block.
-Once we obtain the partial sum from each batch, we then invoke the reduction kernel one more time--this time with a single block--to compute the final sum.
+Once we obtain the partial sum from each batch, we then invoke the reduction kernel one more time *with a single block* to compute the final sum.

 The figure below illustrates this process: the kernel is first launched with 8 blocks to compute 8 partial sums from the input elements.
 These partial sums are then passed to a second kernel launch, now using a single block, to produce the final result.